Individuals are linked to their phones 24/7, phone calls are now even more successful at catching a prospect’s attention than they used to be.

 There are three sorts of emails:

-From the consumer side, we’re used to seeing these one-to-many marketing, list-building letters.
+From the consumer side, we’re used to seeing these one-to-many marketing, B2B list-building.
 Inbound sales setups are where they’re most valuable.

 When you have a large number of warm leads and little time to investigate them, you make your best guess at their pain spots and choose this semi-personalized choice.